fumitoh/modelx/README.rst

 Development State
 -----------------

-modelx is in its early alpha-release stage, and its specifications are subject to changes without consideration on backward compatibility.
+With the release of modelx version 0.1.0 in December 2019, the author of modelx will try to consider maintaining backward compatibility to a limited extent in developing future releases of modelx.
-The source files of you models may need to be modified manually, if there are updates that break backward compatibility in newer versions of modelx.
+Especially, he will try to make it possible to read models written to files by one version's ``write_model``, by ``read_model`` of the next version of modelx.

-Likewise, model files saved with one version may not load with a newer version.
+However, models saved by ``Model.save`` method may not be opened by ``open_model`` method.
-When updating modelx to a newer version, make sure you rebuild model files saved using older versions of modelx from their source code.
+Overall, modelx is still in its early alpha-release stage, and its specifications may change without consideration on backward compatibility.

 .. warning::